 Definition, Etiology, Pathogenesis Top

-The 2008 World Health Organization classification is based on the cell origin and biology.
-In B-cell and T-cell subtypes, genetically and molecularly distinct clinical entities are defined, while other types are jointly classified as “ALL/LBL, not otherwise specified.”
+The 2016 World Health Organization (WHO) classification is based on cell origin and biology.
+In B-cell and T-cell subtypes genetically and molecularly distinct clinical entities are defined, while other types are jointly classified as “ALL//LBL, not otherwise specified.”
 Burkitt-type ALL is a leukemic manifestation of Burkitt lymphoma, which is currently classified as a mature B-cell malignancy.

 The immunophenotypic classification is of key importance for clinical practice.
 It includes: